 - 2.1 Omnibus Plan Definitions.
 Capitalized terms used in this LTPP without definition have the meanings ascribed to them in the Omnibus Plan, unless otherwise expressly provided. - 2.2 Other Definitions.
-In addition to those terms defined in the Omnibus Plan and elsewhere in this LTPP, whenever used in this LTPP, the following terms have the meanings set forth below: - (a) "2010 Operating Income" means, operating income during the 2010 fiscal year, excluding extraordinary gains or losses and the effects of any sale of assets (other than in the ordinary course of business), the effects of any refinancing of the Company's long-term indebtedness, the effects of changes in accounting principles. - (b) "Cause," in addition to those reasons specified in the Omnibus Plan, also includes unsatisfactory performance or staff reorganizations.
+In addition to those terms defined in the Omnibus Plan and elsewhere in this LTPP, whenever used in this LTPP, the following terms have the meanings set forth below: - (a) "2011 and 2012 Operating Income" means, total operating income during the 2011 and 2012 fiscal years, excluding extraordinary gains or losses and the effects of any sale of assets (other than in the ordinary course of business), the effects of any refinancing of the Company's long-term indebtedness, the effects of changes in accounting principles.

-- (c) "Distribution Date" means the first business day of the Company's 2013 fiscal year. - (d) "Eligible Award" means an Award of either cash or shares of Common Stock ("Performance Shares") as provided in this LTPP established for each Participant within the first 90 days of the Performance Period. - (e) "Performance Award" means that number Performance Shares or that amount of cash to be awarded to a Participant after the Committee determines that the Performance Goal has been achieved and exercised its discretion n determining whether to pay the Eligible Award or some other number or amount, as the case may be. - (f) "Performance Goal means achievement of 2010 Operating Income during the Performance Period in an amount equal to or greater than an amount established by the Committee within the first 90 days of the Performance Period. - (g) "Performance Period" means the Company's 2010 fiscal year. - (h) "Retirement" (or the correlative "Retire" or "Retires") means the voluntary termination of employment by a Participant in good standing under this LTPP at a time when the Participant meets the definition of Retirement Eligible. - (i) "Retirement Eligible" means the Participant's age and years of service with the Company, its predecessors or subsidiaries, is equal to or greater than 65.
+- (b) "Cause," in addition to those reasons specified in the Omnibus Plan, also includes unsatisfactory performance or staff reorganizations. - (c) "Distribution Date" means the first business day following certification of the Performance Goal by the Committee pursuant to Section 3.3. - (d) "Eligible Award" means an Award of either cash or shares of Common Stock ("Performance Shares") as provided in this LTPP established for each Participant within the first 90 days of the Performance Period. - (e) "Performance Award" means that number Performance Shares or that amount of cash to be awarded to a Participant after the Committee determines that the Performance Goal has been achieved and exercised its discretion n determining whether to pay the Eligible Award or some other number or amount, as the case may be. - (f) "Performance Goal means achievement of 2011 and 2012 Operating Income during the Performance Period in an amount equal to or greater than an amount established by the Committee within the first 90 days of the Performance Period. - (g) "Performance Period" means the Company's 2011 and 2012 fiscal years. - (h) "Retirement" (or the correlative "Retire" or "Retires") means the voluntary termination of employment by a Participant in good standing under this LTPP at a time when the Participant meets the definition of Retirement Eligible. - (i) "Retirement Eligible" means that a Participant shall have achieved the age of 60 and has five (5) or more years of service with the Company, its predecessors or subsidiaries.